shan-tel4/To-Do-List/README.md

 # To-Do List

 Welcome to the **To-Do List** project!
 This is a web-based application designed to help users organize and manage their tasks.
-Built as part of a coding challenge, this project demonstrates the power of HTML, CSS, and JavaScript for creating dynamic, interactive applications.
+This project demonstrates the power of HTML, CSS, and JavaScript for creating dynamic, interactive applications.

 [Visit Deployed Website](https://shan-tel4.github.io/to-do-list/)